microsoft/vscode-debugadapter-node/protocol/README.md

 ## History

+* 1.28.x:
+  * Adds an optional attribute `clientName` to the `Initialize` request.
+This makes it possible to surface the human readable name of the client in error messages coming from the adapter.

 * 1.27.x:
   * Adds a new `capabilities` event that hints to the frontend that one or more capabilities got updated.
   * Initial support for logPoints: new attribute `SourceBreakpoint.logMessage` and capability `supportsLogPoint`.

 * 1.26.x:
 no protocol changes